Wolf1098/univention-corporate-server/doc/ext-delegative-administration/object-dependencies.rst

 Object reference map
 ====================

-The following table lists all LDAP/UCS object types that hold references to other object types, along with the minimal permissions required on the referenced objects to make the relations usable.
+The following table lists all UDM object types that hold references to other object types, along with the minimal permissions required on the referenced objects to make the relations usable.

 .. note::